 Campaign Focus: Iona Experience

-Concept illustration of a new residence hall/mixed-use commercial facility.
+Preliminary design for a new residence hall/mixed-use commercial facility.

 A central tenet of the Iona Forever campaign is to offer all of our students a

 fully realized Iona experience.
 At one time predominantly a commuter college,

 Iona’s current on-campus population comprises 43 percent of all students with

 the demand for on-campus housing rising every year.
 The College is committed

 to a goal of housing 60 percent of undergraduate students on campus.

 Iona College recently acquired property adjacent to the campus, which has